-- Surface Re-contouring and Seedbed Preparation - Backfill of excavated areas with stockpiled subsurface overburden materials - Contouring of reclaimed subsurface to 3H:1V or flatter - Even placement of stockpiled topsoil over area to be reclaimed - Create mini-catchments every 75 feet for water resource of weeds - Furrow surface of final topsoil grade for seedbed preparation - Seeding - Seed application by broadcast seeding - Monitoring - Baseline plots established - Two monitoring plots randomly located within each reclaimed phase, with two transects each - Invasive/Noxious Species Control until release of bond
+- Surface Re-contouring and Seedbed Preparation - Backfill of excavated areas with stockpiled subsurface overburden materials. - Contouring of reclaimed subsurface to 3H:1V or flatter. - Even placement of stockpiled topsoil over area to be reclaimed. - Create mini-catchments every 75 feet for water resource for vegetation. - Furrow surface of final topsoil grade for seedbed preparation. - Seeding - Seed application by broadcast seeding.
+85% of bond can be released after completed and inspection by MMS and/or BLM. - Monitoring - Baseline plots established. - Two monitoring plots randomly located within each reclaimed phase, with two transects each. - Invasive/Noxious Species Control until release of bond.

-Final reclamation for the Contract Area will include final grading, soil preparation, seeding, mulching, erosion control, and fencing of the remaining disturbed (un-reclaimed) areas within the Contract Area.
+Final reclamation for the Contract Area will include final grading, soil preparation, seeding, erosion control, and fencing of all the remaining disturbed (un-reclaimed) areas within the Contract Area.

-The Schedule of Mining and Reclamation Work shown in Table 2-2 does not account for weather contingencies, but activities that cannot be completed under the schedule due to weather will be completed as soon as the weather allows, limiting exposure of non-reclaimed surfaces.
+The Schedule of Mining and Reclamation Work does not account for weather contingencies, but activities that cannot be completed under the schedule due to weather will be completed as soon as the weather allows, limiting exposure of non-reclaimed surfaces.